All Episodes

 When does that ever matter?

-They'll make it up.
+They'll make it.

-That's not going to be dumped on me.
+Look at the people that's not going to be dumped on me.

-That I'd be the last guy blamed if there are riots.
+I'll be the last guy blamed if there are riots.

 I'll be the last.

-Yeah, because that would be to credit me, because the people that are going to be are going to want them.
+Yeah, because that would be to credit me because the people that are going to be are going to want them.

-You think I'm going to get Sharpton's going to get that credit.
+You think I'm going to get Sharpton's going to get that credit?

-Or the uh the uh uh Reverend Zach.
+Or the Reverend Zach.

 Anyway, I don't even know that there will be.

-But uh folks, I understand maybe something a little uncomfortable about it, but I'm telling you, I wasn't anywhere near, I haven't, I uh we've I even did PSAs telling people not to riot.
+But folks, I understand maybe something a little uncomfortable about it, but I'm telling you, I wasn't anywhere near.

-I I did PSAs here on the fly, they weren't produced, but it was the same thing as a PSA, where I begged people to pretend that your team just won the Super Bowl or pretend that your team just won the NBA championship.
+They weren't produced, but it was the same thing as a PSA, where I begged people to pretend that your team just won the Super Bowl or pretend that your team just won the NBA championship.

 And then I said, no, wait, don't do that.

-And I I corrected myself because I remembered I was doing a PSA urging people not to riot.
+And I corrected myself because I remembered I was doing a PSA urging people not to riot.

-What if after all of this, and no matter what the verdict is, nobody cares.
+What if, after all of this, and no matter what the verdict is, nobody cares?

 What if there aren't any uprisings?